JosieOnGit/Luniks/Historic Events/List of notable people.md

 ### Ghost of Luna
 Appearance wise, the **Ghost of Luna** can be described as an androgynous person, dressing themselves very nonchalantly and regularly, being very vocal about their *distaste* in the traditional clothing of the Guardians and various other ghosts, and continuing to wear the same, basic style of clothing they used to wear before their Last Light.

-Luna bears an **Oni Mask**, handcrafted to their preference and integrated a *Gold/Red* and Chinese-inspired characters and artworks, as a tribute to the many days they had spent in Matéiazhu ever since being reborn.
+Luna bears an **Oni Mask**, handcrafted to their preference and integrated a mask featuring *Golden/Red* and Chinese-inspired characters and artworks, as a tribute to the many days they had spent in Matéiazhu ever since being reborn.

 ### Ghost of Snow (Fox)
-The **Ghost of Snow** has primarily worn simple, white dressed ever since her Rebirth, still adapting to her sudden changes, especially those that were brought over through the recovery of her spirit by *Vászi*.
-Next to wearing primarily white clothing, she also sport long, wavy white hair and possesses the animal characteristics of an *Arctic Fox*, such as her snow-white tail and ears.
+The **Ghost of Snow** has primarily worn simple, white dresses ever since her Rebirth, still adapting to her sudden changes, especially those that were brought over through the recovery of her spirit by *Vászi*.
+Next to wearing primarily white clothing, she also sports long, wavy white hair and possesses the animal characteristics of an *Arctic Fox*, such as her snow-white tail and ears.

 Snow bears a **Kitsune Mask**, which she began personalizing by adding black spots to the left ear, mirroring the black spots on her actual ears, and integrating various pastel colours to *"add colour to the empty space of heaven"*, as she prefers to call it.